ARodrigues92/todo-list/README.md

-A todo-list for the Odin Project
+# A todo-list for the Odin Project

+## Note to self:

+**To be refactored at a later date**

+The app meets all main functionality requirements of the project, but the code organization is absolutely atrocious and does not meet the said requirements.